Introduction

 Wild Jokers

-A sequence is a set of three or more consecutive cards from the same suit.
-You can win in Rummy without forming a sequence.
-There are two types of sequence in Rummy:
+A sequence is a group of three or more consecutive cards with the same suit.
+You cannot win in Rummy without forming sequences.
+Here are the two types of rummy sequences explained:

-Let’s say you have 5♠ – 6♠ – 8♠.
-You need 7♠ to complete the sequence.
+An impure sequence uses a Joker for any missing card.
+For example, suppose you have 5♠ 6♠ 8♠.
+You need a 7♠ to complete the sequence.
 You can use Joker to replace the missing 7.
+It will be 5♠ 6♠ Joker 8♠.

 Value of Sets in Rummy

-A combination of 3 or more consecutive cards of the same rank but different suits is called a Set.
-Again, both the printed joker and wild joker can complete the set.
+A combination of three or four cards of the same rank but different suits is called a Set.
+For example, 4♦ 4♥ 4♠ or J♣ J♠ J♦.
+Printed joker and wild joker can be used to complete a set.
+Sets are required to reduce your score, but you need at least one pure sequence to win the game.

 How is the Scoring Done in Points Rummy?